github/docs/content/actions/creating-actions/metadata-syntax-for-github-actions.md

 #### `inputs.<input_id>.deprecationMessage`

-**Optional** A `string` to be logged as warning if the input is set.
-You can notify users to not use this input parameter anymore by setting a deprecation warning for it.
+**Optional** If the input parameter is used, this `string` is logged as a warning message.
+You can use this warning to notify users that the input is deprecated and mention any alternatives.

 ### `outputs`